expo/expo/docs/pages/eas-update/getting-started.md

 The `channel` allows you to point updates at builds.
 For example, if we set up a GitHub Action to publish changes on merge, it will make it so that we can merge code into the "production" Git branch.
 Then, each commit will trigger a GitHub Action that will publish an update that will be available to builds with the channel "production".

-5. Optional: If your project is a bare React Native project, [read the doc](/bare/updating-your-app) on additional configuration you may need.
+**Optional**: If your project is a bare React Native project, see [Updating bare app](/bare/updating-your-app) for any additional configuration.

 ## Create a build for the project